ujjwaluzu/uzzutv/README.md

 - Watchlist, Continue Watching, ratings, and comments synced across devices

 ### Ratings & Reviews
-- Star-rating any movie or TV show on its detail page
+- Star-rate any movie or TV show on its detail page
+- Rating summary with average score and a 5-star distribution bar chart
-- Comment/review on detail pages, with paginated comment feeds
+- Comment/review on detail pages, with paginated comment feeds and author star ratings

+### Watch Party
+- Create or join watch parties at `/party/`
+- Synchronized playback rooms at `/party/<room_code>/` powered by Supabase Realtime

 ### Watchlist
 - Save favorites to watch later